 An application and supporting documents must be submitted electronically via the LRT-CBTS unless the Executive Officer has approved or requested in writing another format.

-Application Approval Process
+Application Approval Process.

-The MHD-HRI application must be approved by the Executive Officer before the station owner may generate hydrogen refueling infrastructure credits.
-MHD-HRI applications will be evaluated for approval on a first come, first served basis.
+The LMD-HRI application must be approved by the Executive Officer before the station may generate HRI credits.
+LMD-HRI applications will be evaluated for approval on a first come, first served basis.

-If estimated potential MHD-HRI credits from all approved stations exceed 2.5 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional MHD-HRI pathways and will not accept additional applications until estimated potential MHD-HRI credits are less than 2.5 percent of deficits.
+If estimated potential HRI credits from all approved HRI and LMD-HRI stations exceed 2.5 percent of deficits in the prior quarter, the Executive Officer will not approve additional HRI pathways for LMD-HRI stations and will not accept additional LMD-HRI applications until estimated potential HRI credits for approved HRI and LMD-HRI stations are less than 2.5 percent of deficits.

-If estimated potential MHD-HRI credits from an individual applicant’s approved stations exceed 1 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional MHD-HRI pathways or accept additional applications from that applicant until the applicant’s estimated potential MHD-HRI credits are less than 1 percent of deficits.
+If estimated potential HRI credits from an individual applicant’s approved HRI and LMD-HRI stations exceed 1 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional HRI pathways for that applicant’s LMD-HRI stations and will not accept additional LMD-HRI applications from that applicant until the applicant’s estimated potential HRI credits for that applicant’s approved HRI and LMD-HRI are less than 1 percent of deficits.

-Estimated potential MHD-HRI credits will be calculated using the following equation:
+Estimated potential HRI credits for LMD-HRI stations will be calculated using the following equation:

-CreditsMHD-HRIPotential=CreditsMHD-HRIPrior qtr×CapMHD-HRIApprovedCapMHD-HRIOperational
+CreditsLMD-HRIPotential=CreditsLMD-HRIPrior qtr×CapLMD-HRIApprovedCapLMD-HRIOperational

 where:

-CreditsMHD-HRIPotential means the estimated potential MHD-HRI credits from all approved MHD-HRI stations;
+CreditsLMD-HRIPotential means the estimated potential HRI credits from all approved HRI and LMD-HRI stations;

+CreditsLMD-HRIPrior qtr means the total HRI credits generated by operational HRI and LMD-HRI stations in the most recent quarter for which data is available;

+CapLMD-HRIOperational means the total HRI and LMD-HRI capacity of HRI and LMD-HRI stations that were operational in the prior quarter; and

+CapLMD-HRIApproved means the total HRI and LMD-HRI capacity of all approved HRI and LMD-HRI stations, both operational and nonoperational.

+The estimated potential HRI credits for HRI and LMD-HRI stations for an individual applicant will be calculated using the same equation as in subsection (B) above, where:

+CreditsLMD-HRIPotential means the estimated potential HRI credits from the applicant’s approved HRI and LMD-HRI stations;

-CreditsMHD-HRIPrior qtr means the total MHD-HRI credits generated by operational stations in the most recent quarter for which data is available;
+CreditsLMD-HRIPrior qtr means the total HRI credits generated by the applicant’s operational HRI and LMD-HRI stations in the most recent quarter for which data is available;

-CapMHD-HRIOperational means the total MHD-HRI capacity of stations that were operational in the most recent quarter for which data is available; and
+CapLMD-HRIOperational means the total HRI and LMD-HRI capacity of the applicant’s stations that were operational in the most recent quarter for which data is available; and

-CapMHD-HRIApproved means the total MHD-HRI capacity of all approved stations, both operational and nonoperational.
+CapLMD-HRIApproved means the total HRI and LMD-HRI capacity of the applicant’s approved stations, both operational and nonoperational.

 After receipt of an application designated by the applicant as ready for formal evaluation, the Executive Officer will advise the applicant in writing either that:

 The application is complete, or